DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 ## Building the Awesome

-I spent a lot of my time building and stress testing the different product lines we offer at Netlify.
+The DX team is focused on empowering developers (customers & partners) by making it as easy & streamlined as possible for them to build awesome stuff on top of the expanding Netlify Platform.

+We are the internal dogfooders.
+We stretch, bend, and break the tools we offer to make things better for the ever expanding group of developers.

-This led to a number of interesting projects:
+This led to a number of interesting projects including:

 - [Netlify + Express](https://github.com/netlify-labs/netlify-functions-express)
 - [How to create Single Sign On flows with role based access controls](https://github.com/netlify-labs/netlify-gated-sites)